GameWisp/GameWisp-Singularity-Examples/README.md

 # GameWisp-Singularity-Examples
 A public repository of code examples that leverage the GameWisp Singularity API.
 Singularity Documentation is also included.

+**This documentation is very work in progress, and may be incomplete, incorrect, or victim to numerous typos.
+Bear with us -- this documentation is still a rough draft.**

 ## Quick Start